Mojkan/Portfolio/Chain Mail/README.md

 ---

 ## Enemy attacks and weapons
-There are three different type of enemies in the game.
-Each have a unique attacks and charge up times depending on weapon.
-The swordsman have a light attack and small hit radius compared to the heavy enemy that have a large hammer with a large hit radius but a long charge up time.
-The third enemy has bow and arrows and will try to keep a safe distance from you.
+There are three different types of enemies in the game.
+Each has unique attacks and charge up times depending on the weapon.
+The swordsman has a light attack and small hit radius compared to the heavy enemy who has a large hammer with a large hit radius but a long charge up time.
+The third enemy has a bow and arrows and will try to keep a safe distance from you.

 <div align="center">
   <img src="Images/chainmailattack1.gif" width="45%" />